rsksmart/RSKIPs/IPs/RSKIP178.md

 *C=btcDifficulty0*

-These formulas require using 256-bit arithmetic.
-This assignment overstates on average the RSK blockchain cumulative difficulty by at most 1/20 (the ratios of average block intervals between RSK and Bitcoin), which we consider too low to use the exact formulas.
+These formulas require the use of 256-bit arithmetic.
+This assignment overstates on average the RSK blockchain cumulative difficulty by at most 1/20 (the ratios of average block intervals between RSK and Bitcoin), which we consider thie error low enough to prefer the simplified formulas.

 The exact values are given by the following formulas: